marcoxrich/Portfolio/index.md

 ---

 ## About Me
-I’m Marco Richardson, a passionate developer and data enthusiast with a strong background in Management Information Systems** and Computer Science.
+A passionate developer and data enthusiast with a strong background in Management Information Systems and Computer Science.
 I specialize in building innovative web applications, analyzing data, and creating meaningful visualizations.

 ---